MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 Microsoft Store apps or LOB apps that have been uploaded to the Microsoft Store for Business are automatically trusted on all Windows devices, as they are cryptographically signed with Microsoft Store certificates.
 LOB apps that are uploaded to the Microsoft Store for Business are private to your organization and are never visible to other companies or consumers.
 If you do not want to upload your LOB apps, you have to establish trust for the app on your devices.
 To establish this trust, you’ll need to generate a signing certificate with your Public Key Infrastructure and add your chain of trust to the trusted certificates on the device (see the certificates section).
 You can install up to 20 self-signed LOB apps per device with Windows 10 Mobile.
 To install more than 20 apps on a device, you can purchase a signing certificate from a trusted public Certificate Authority, or upgrade your devices to Windows 10 Mobile Enterprise edition.

-Learn more about the [Microsoft Store for Business](/microsoft-store/index).
+For more information, see [Microsoft Store for Business](/microsoft-store/index).

 ### <a href="" id="managing-apps"></a>Managing apps